beginning of content

 Endoscopy and dilatation complications

-The healthcare team will tell you what was found during the endoscopy and discuss with you any treatment or follow-up that your child needs.
+The healthcare team will tell you what was found during the endoscopy and discuss with you any treatment or follow-up care that your child may need.
 Results from biopsies will not be available for a few days so the healthcare team may arrange for you to come back to the clinic for these results.

 Your doctor may want your child to have a chest x-ray or keep your child in for close observation for a short time to check if a hole has been made.
 If a hole has been made, your child will need further treatment and your doctor will discuss this with you.